CHIMERA SHIH TZU FAQ

 - First, look over our website & Facebook page to learn a bit about us.
 Are you sure you’re ready for a Shih Tzu?
 This is a 15+ year commitment!!
 Your family is on board?
 Grooming?
 Vet Care?
 Training?
 Any questions?

-- Apply on our Good Dog page so we know what you’re looking for.
+- Apply for your puppy here so we know what you’re looking for.

 - Contact us to discuss availability and the perfect puppy for you.